-Joan is a physicist with wide experience in the teaching of science and physics in the UK.
-In addition to her teaching activities, she has served for many years as an examiner for both British and international boards.
-Her work as principal examiner has focused on advanced-level practical physics.
-Her revision of textbooks and writing and revision of examination papers have all involved extensive editing work to promote more effective scientific communication.
+JoanJoan studied Physics at Birmingham University and did her teacher training at Sheffield University.
+She has wide experience teaching science and physics in the British school system.
+In addition to her teaching activities, she has served for many years as an examiner for both British and international examination boards.
+Her work as a principal examiner has focused on advanced-level practical physics.
+Writing examination papers and revising textbooks, as part of her responsibilities, has involved extensive editing to promote more effective scientific communication.

 Bobby studied biochemistry at the University of Glasgow where he worked for over 20 years as a technician, PhD student, and postdoctoral research scientist.
 He has a PhD in plant molecular genetics and has co-authored manuscripts, peer-reviewed articles for publication in scientific journals, and presented his research as a speaker at conferences in the UK and USA.
 He has also written conference abstracts and designed slide kits and poster presentations for the medical/healthcare industry.
 He is now a freelance medical writer and regularly edits manuscripts written by non-native English speakers.